Reactions to the Duke lacrosse case: The case deteriorates (November 2006-May 2007)

-After proclamations by the North Carolina Attorney General, Roy Cooper, that the three students were "innocent" in April, USA Today columnist and incoming Bennett College President, Dr. Julianne Malveaux, commented in an interview on National Public Radio a few days later that they were "hooligans," had lied, and that they "did not deserve an apology."
+After proclamations by the North Carolina Attorney General, Roy Cooper, that the three students were "innocent" in April, USA Today columnist and incoming Bennett College President, Dr. Julianne Malveaux, commented in an interview on National Public Radio a few days later that they were "hooligans," that they had lied, and that they "did not deserve an apology."

-The Duke Chronicle noted the closing of the case, and stated.
-"There are other members of the Duke community, however, from whom we have not heard [...]
+The Duke Chronicle noted the closing of the case, and stated, "There are other members of the Duke community, however, from whom we have not heard [...]
 These are the voices of the range of individuals, from students to professors to community members, who responded to last year's allegations not with moderation [...] but with extreme, inflammatory and unfounded statements."